Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 Zooms into your software system and shows the different containers (apps) that makes up the system.

-There are proxy-containers that lets you place things like Amazon S3 or an email server into your system.
+You can use a mix of your own custom containers and proxy-containers for things like Amazon S3 or an email server.
+They are all part of the diagram.

 ![Level2](floyd_systems_level2_diagram.png)

 ### CONTAINERS

-Containers is where the bulk of the programming happens.
-A container represents something that hosts code or data.
 A container is a thing that needs to be running in order for the overall software system to work.
-A mobile app, a server-side web application, a client-side web application, a micro service: all examples of containers.
+A mobile app, a server-side web application, a client-side web application, a micro service.

 A container is usually a single OS-process.
 It looks for resources and knows how to string things together inside the container, does its own processing of events and so forth, has its own state and handles runtimer errors.
 Sockets, file systems, concurrency, messages and screens are handled here.